-The Late Drop Policy is in place to protect the academic process.
-You must have clearly extenuating circumstances that prohibit you from completing a course.
+The Late-Drop Policy is in place to protect the academic process.
+In order to drop a class after the established deadline, you must have clearly extenuating circumstances that prohibit you from completing a course.

-- You forgot to drop the course, or you were not aware of the policy.
+- You forgot to drop the course, or you were not aware of the course-drop policy.

 - You spent too much time on University extracurricular activities.

 - You wish to avoid a poor grade.